ihor/ReactNativeCodeReuseExample/README.md

  For components which have a different appearance for iOS and Android, we define two views with ```ios.js``` and ```android.js``` extensions each containing a platform specific code.
 Like in the [Title](https://github.com/ihor/ReactNativeCodeReuseExample/tree/master/app/components/Title) component.

- And for components which do some logic, we also add a component container to define that logic.
+For components which do some logic, we add a container component to define that logic.
 In such case in the subpackage index, we load the container and it renders the view.
 For max code reuse, we can put all shared logic into the abstract container and put platform specific code into subclasses.
-Like in the [HelpButton](https://github.com/ihor/ReactNativeCodeReuseExample/tree/master/app/components/HelpButton) component.
+Like in the [AboutButton](https://github.com/ihor/ReactNativeCodeReuseExample/tree/master/app/components/AboutButton) component.

+For components which need to use Redux state and dispatch actions (connected components), we connect them once in the subpackage index and pass the received props to containers or views the same as previous components.
+You can check the example in the [HelpButton](https://github.com/ihor/ReactNativeCodeReuseExample/tree/master/app/components/HelpButton) component.

 Installation
 ============